vectra-ai-research/derf/docs/user-guide/aws-attack-creation.md

 1. Fork the `derf` repo found [here](https://github.com/vectra-ai-research/derf).

-2. From the top-level directory, `attacks-internal`, review the `sample-attack` directory for an example of the structure of an attack module.
+2. From the top-level directory, `attacks-internal`, review the `sample-attack` directory for an example of the structure of an AWS attack module.
 Every attack module should be a folder containing at least the following files:
       - `attack.tf`: The Google Workflow, defined in terraform, which outlines the API calls to make in the attack sequence
-   - 'iam-permissions.tf': Any additional permissions need for the DeRF Execution Users to perform the attack.
-Refer to the `sample-attack` for an example of the resources to create.
+      - `iam-permissions.tf`: Any additional permissions need for the DeRF Execution Users to perform the attack.
+Refer to the `sample-attack` directory for an example of the resources to create.
-   - `variable.tf`: Refer to the `sample-attack` for the common variable imported into every attack.
+      - `variable.tf`: Refer to the `sample-attack` directory for the common variable imported into every attack.
       - `infra.tf`: If the attack technique requires any new target infrastructure, define it in this file.

-3. Create your new custom DeRF attack techqniue as a new folder in the `attacks-internal` directory.
+3. Create your new custom DeRF attack technique as a new folder in the `attacks-internal` directory.

 4. From the top-level directory, `env-prod`, review the `aws-attack-techniques-internal.tf` file.
 From this file, source the newly created attack module in the style of the `sample-attack-module`.